Helston

 Everything you need to know to plan your perfect trip to Helston

-• The geology of the Lizard is unique, which leads to amazing formations which can be viewed along the coastline.
-This also allows for a wide range of unique flora and fauna, and the area is, as such, designated as an Area of Outstanding Natural Beauty.
+The geology of the Lizard is unique, which leads to amazing formations which can be viewed along the coastline.
+This also allows for a wide range of unique flora and fauna, and the area is, as such, designated as part of Cornwall's National Landscape.

 The nearest beach that you can park close to is at Porthleven (4 miles), but like Loe Bar this is not recommended for swimming due to strong currents.